 French Provence Perennial Inspiration

 Perennials can be used to create a beautiful garden and patio area that looks great all year!
-When we headed over to Tracey Ayton’s home in beautiful Tsawwassen Boundary Bay, I was excited to create a perennial garden inspired by French Provence design and with a simple colour scheme.
+When we went over to Tracey Ayton’s home in beautiful Tsawwassen Boundary Bay, I was excited to create a perennial garden inspired by French Provence design and with a simple colour scheme.
 This look was achieved with careful groupings of container planters, a wall of hydrangeas and plant choices that created a varied textured look.
 Keep reading for all the details and some great tips & tricks!

 All photography is courtesy of Tracey Ayton, you can see more of her work on her website.